itemgiver/Naver-Search-Frontend/README.md

 ## Introduction

 This project is an implementation of the Naver search website.
-These days, millions of people visit Naver's search website, so the Naver Frontend team is using Server-Side-Rendering and Microservices Architecture to handle many users.
+These days, millions of people visit the Naver search website, so the Naver Frontend team is using Server-Side-Rendering and Microservices Architecture to handle many users.
 Therefore we tried to make our website similar to the Naver Search website using these technologies.

 ## Demo Link